Springer categories for regular centralizers in well-generated complex braid groups: Properties of Springer categories

 \subsection{Conjugacy of atomic loops and centers of finite index subgroups}

-In this section we study the super-summit set of (powers of) atomic loops in $\Cc$.
-We deduce results on the center of finite index subgroups of $B(W_g)$.
-More precisely we obtain new Garside theoretic proofs of \cite[Corollary 12.7]{beskpi1} and of \cite[Theorem 1.4]{dmm} in the case of the centralizer of a regular element in a well-generated irreducible complex reflection group.
+In this section, we study the conjugacy of atomic loops and their powers in $\Cc$.
+We show in particular that the centralizer of an atomic loop coincides with those of its nontrivial powers.
+We deduce a new Garside theoretic proof of \cite[Theorem 1.4]{dmm} in the case of the centralizer of a regular element in a well-generated irreducible complex reflection group.
+We begin by describing the center of Springer categories and Springer groupoids.

-Note again that our approach covers in particular the dual braid monoid associated to a well-generated irreducible complex reflection group.

-\begin{definition} Let $\Cc$ be a small category.
-The \nit{center} of $\Cc$ is the set $Z(\Cc)$ of natural transformation from the functor $1_{\Cc}$ to itself. \end{definition}